 You don’t want to mislead your doctors.
 Be completely transparent about your health history — that way, you’ll not only receive the medical care you need, but you’ll also preserve the integrity of your legal claim.
 After all, you can count on the insurance company scouring your medical records, and they’re sure to find out if you have concealed a previous injury or illness.

 Don’t Discuss Your Auto Accident Case

 Anything you say to your health care providers could end up in your medical records.
 When asked how you incurred your injuries, stick to the facts – don’t make any guesses, not even about the speed of the car that hit you or how much the vehicles involved were damaged.
 If you make a statement that turns out to be false, it could damage your credibility.

 Follow the treatment plan your health care providers recommend – or, if the approach isn’t working, make an appointment to discuss the alternatives.
 If, for example, you decide to stop taking one of your medications before getting the go-ahead from your doctor, you’re essentially choosing not to listen to an educated professional.
 This can be quite detrimental to your legal claim.

-At Symkoviak Law Firm, based in Salt Lake City, our auto accident attorneys have been representing injured victims for more than ten years.
+At Symco Injury Law, based in Salt Lake City, our auto accident attorneys have been representing injured victims for more than ten years.
 We’ve helped thousands of people obtain fair financial compensation for their injuries, and we can help you avoid mistakes that could sabotage your legal claim.

-For more information, or to schedule a free consultation to discuss your Utah auto accident case with the experienced legal team at Symkoviak Law Firm, contact us today.
+For more information, or to schedule a free consultation to discuss your Utah auto accident case with the experienced legal team at Symco Injury Law, contact us today.